Bvngee/nixconf/README.md

 - see https://discourse.nixos.org/t/symlinking-vs-copying-into-out/11132

 Note on manually stepping through the build process of a derivation:
 - use `nix develop nixpkgs#program` in a new empty directory, but STAY IN BASH.
-For some reason when entering ZSH you lose certain things like genericBuild and runPhase.
+When entering ZSH you lose certain things like genericBuild and runPhase, which are bash-only (specific to stdenv).
 - you can manually `runPhase unpackPhase` for every single phase (listed here: https://nixos.org/manual/nixpkgs/stable/#sec-stdenv-phases ), OR you can just run `genericBuild`